PagSeguro Digital Ltd. (PAGS) upgraded Issued by Wall Street Gurus

 PAGS’s Market Performance

-PAGS stocks went up by 1.98% for the week, with a monthly jump of 10.51% and a quarterly performance of 48.13%, while its annual performance rate touched 45.86%.
-The volatility ratio for the week stands at 2.99% while the volatility levels for the past 30 days are set at 3.67% for PagSeguro Digital Ltd..
-The simple moving average for the period of the last 20 days is 2.61% for PAGS stocks with a simple moving average of 13.05% for the last 200 days.
+PAGS stocks went down by -2.12% for the week, with a monthly jump of 2.86% and a quarterly performance of 31.96%, while its annual performance rate touched 33.26%.
+The volatility ratio for the week stands at 4.63% while the volatility levels for the past 30 days are set at 3.57% for PagSeguro Digital Ltd..
+The simple moving average for the period of the last 20 days is 0.45% for PAGS stocks with a simple moving average of 11.80% for the last 200 days.

 Analysts’ Opinion of PAGS